hasan-incel/Library-Frontend/README.md

 - **React Router**: Used for routing between different pages in the Single Page Application (SPA).
 - **Axios**: For making API calls to communicate with the backend.
 - **Docker**: The application is containerized using Docker for consistent development and production environments.
-- **CSS / Material / Bootstrap**: Frontend design was made using a combination of these styling frameworks (choice made by the developer).
+- **CSS**: Frontend design was made using a combination of these styling frameworks (choice made by the developer).
 - **Netlify**: The application is deployed live on Netlify.

 ## Features of the Application